ptmt/ptmt.github.com/posts/2025/lost-in-time.md

 Maybe the GitHub Pages version is gone by then.
 Maybe your domain points to nothing.
 But the git history, zipped into some archive you forgot you made, still has all the posts.
 Markdown is still there.
 HTML is still there.
 The shape of your thinking is still there.

-And then a stranger question appears, because by 2075 software preservation does not feel like a heroic act.
-It feels optional.
 By then, much earlier even, AI have eaten so much of the internet that “the past” is accessible in a new way.
 Not as exact files, but as a kind of memory.
 Slightly compressed.
 Slightly vague.
 Full of smooth edges where details used to be sharp.
 But ready to be regenerated almost instantly into something you can touch.

 You ask yourself: if a model can reconstruct the feeling of your old app from _something_ by accessing your memory directly, _does it matter_ whether the binary still runs?